simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 3 Images Azure.md

 20. Return to `src/test/java/com/example/client/AzureClientTests.java`.

 1. **TODO-17 (Optional):** Using your earlier `@Test` method as an example, define a new test method to test the client's `createImageB64()` method.
 Pass in whatever image description you like.
 As before, use `assertThat()` to ensure that the returned String is not blank.
 Use the provided `testValidBase64Image()` method to check that the returned string appears to be a valid image, then save the image by calling `saveBase64Image()`.
+(Note that `Assertions.*` and `Utilities.*` are already statically imported for you.)

     ```
     @Test
     public void testCreateImageB64() {
-        String imageB64 = client.createImageB64("Two golden retrievers playing tug-o-war in the snow.");
+        String imageB64 = client.createImageB64("A hand-glider soaring over Yosemite valley on a bright summer day.");
         assertThat(imageB64).isNotBlank();
         testValidBase64Image(imageB64);
         saveBase64Image(imageB64, "image.png");